LeanneLibGriff/nine-repro/Step9Identifiers.md

 * Resolvable DOIs provide easy online access to research data for discovery, attribution and reuse

 ## Beginner
-Ensure data you associate with a publication has a DOI - Library staff are the best group to talk to for this.
+Ensure data you associate with a publication has a DOI.
+Library staff are the best people to talk to about how to do this.

 ## Intermediate
 * Learn more about how your DOI can potentially increase your citation rates.